listfold/mousetail/README.md

 Selectively commit what you learn in conversation with an LLM to memory

-> "Create a deck based on our conversation"
+> "Create a deck based on our conversation so I don't forget critical details"

 Use an LLM to interact with your deck

-> "Work through the algebra deck with me"

-Prompt an LLM to periodically quiz you.

-> "Every 10 prompts, ignore my prompts until i have worked through 5 cards"
+> "Create a card - what is a coeffcient?, create a card - id the first coefficient in this polynomial"

 ## Important Notes